 - A solo 401(k) is a one-participant plan—meaning you can’t contribute to one if you have W-2 employees.
 You can only use this plan to cover yourself and your spouse if they earn income from the business.

-- With IRA-based plans (SEP & SIMPLE), you can contribute regardless of employee status.
+- With IRA-based plans (SEP & SIMPLE), you can contribute whether or not you have employees.
 However, you can’t exclude employees from the plan and you must make contributions to IRA-based plans at the same rate you do for yourself.
 (There is some flexibility with SIMPLE IRAs depending on the employer contribution method you choose.)
 Keep in mind that taking care of your employees pays off despite the short-term costs associated with retirement plan contributions—making contributions for employees should not be a deterrent from setting up a plan.

 - Defined Benefit plans allow business owners to make contributions for themselves and their employees, though the amounts will vary depending on actuarial calculations based on employee demographics (more on that below).
 This is much more complex than set contribution limits and rates with a 401(k) or IRA based plan.